 Even though it is important to acknowledge that properties of media technologies constrain and facilitate particular mediations and modes of communication at the expense of others, it would have been reductive to ground our approach of media in a deterministic view of technology (see also Verbeek 2005).
 In fact, technological determinism itself locates technologies within a particular vision of society in which technologies are instrumental and ultimately disenchanting.
-Examples such as those invoked by the vignettes, pointing at the embeddedness of microphones and movies in religious practices and beliefs, spotlight that it would be beside the point to adopt a view of media as neutral technologies that act according to their own logic.3 The point is that technology never 'comes in a "purely" instrumental or material form - as sheer technological possibility at the service of the religious imagination' (Van de Port 2006: 455), but is to be embedded in the latter through an often complicated negotiation process in which established authority structures may be challenged and transformed (see also Eisenlohr 2006; Kirsch 2008; Larkin 2008; Schulz 2003, 2006).
+Examples such as those invoked by the vignettes, pointing at the embeddedness of microphones and movies in religious practices and beliefs, spotlight that it would be beside the point to adopt a view of media as neutral technologies that act according to their own logic.

+The point is that technology never "comes in a 'purely' instrumental or material form - as sheer technological possibility at the service of the religious imagination" (van de Port 2006: 455), but is to be embedded in the latter through an often complicated negotiation process in which established authority structures may be challenged and transformed (see also Eisenlohr 2006; Kirsch 2008; Larkin 2008; Schulz 2003, 2006).

-The conceptualisation of religion as mediation was a major step in our research programme because it alerted us to a barely acknowledged, implicit bias against media in the study of religion (see also Meyer and Moors 2006).
+The conceptualization of religion as mediation was a major step in our research program because it alerted us to a barely acknowledged, implicit bias against media in the study of religion (see also Meyer and Moors 2006).
 As mentioned already, scholarly interest in the relation between religion and media was generated by an initial puzzlement about the interaction between these fields that were not only imagined as separate, but also as belonging to entirely different registers.
-I would like to argue that this puzzlement refers back to Protestant views of religion, echoed by scholars such as Max Weber (1970 [1948]) and William James (1982 [1902]), that place personal experience and immediate encounters with the divine at the core, and regard form and (church) structure as secondary.
-Meaning, content and inward belief are privileged above media, form and outward behaviour.
-Such a view reflects Protestant self-descriptions as developed in reaction to Catholicism's emphasis on sacraments and the use of images.
-The Protestant charge of iconoclasm can fruitfully be analysed as a clash between
+I would like to argue that this puzzlement refers back to Protestant views of religion, echoed by scholars such as Max Weber (Weber 1970) and William James (1982), that place personal experience and immediate encounters with the divine at the core, and regard form and (church) structure as secondary.
+Meaning, content and inward belief are privileged above media, form and outward behavior.
+Such a view reflects post-Enlightenment Protestant self-descriptions as developed in reaction to Catholicism's emphasis on sacraments and the use of images.
+The Protestant charge of iconoclasm can fruitfully be analyzed as a clash between competing visions on media.
+Importantly, the Protestant critique of the power attributed to media in the Catholic Church and its own emphasis on reading the Bible did not simply yield a plea for substituting one medium (icons) for another (biblical text).
+At stake was a move out of media, toward immediacy.
+The Protestant vision dismissed religious media as human-made and hence misguided for getting close to God.
+Only by reading the Bible - the living word of God - could believers achieve a personal and immediate link with God without the interference of church authorities.